NFL Rumors: Tom Brady Eyeing Los Angeles Chargers As ‘Tone’ On Future Has ‘Changed Dramatically,’ Reports Say

-Future Hall of Fame quarterback Tom Brady has given repeated, if indirect, indications that the 2019 season may be his last for the New England Patriots, as The Inquisitr has reported.
-Brady will likely enter free agency in 2020 for the first time in his 20-year career — all spent with the Patriots.
+Future Hall of Fame quarterback Tom Brady has given repeated if indirect indications that the 2019 season may be his last for the New England Patriots, as The Inquisitr reported.
+Brady will likely enter free agency in 2020 for the first time in his 20-year career, all of which was spent with the Patriots.

 His contract with New England voids in March of 2020, and it prohibits the team from keeping him on the roster by utilizing the franchise tag.